sagemath/trac_to_gh/Issue 8381.md

 # Issue 8381: typo in documentation of rational_reconstruction

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8381

 Original creator: zimmerma